 Expert advice and guidance from experienced professionals are the only way to ensure you are not left rueing the financial settlement whilst still getting over the emotional break-up.

 The process of considering pensions in a financial settlement should be as follows:

 - Find out what pension provision there is, both private, company and state and secure a valuation and forecast.

-- Decide with your lawyer if the amount of the pension and the facts of your case make further investigation justifiable (ie, cost versus benefit).
+- Decide with your lawyer if the amount of the pension and the facts of your case make further investigation justifiable (i.e., the cost versus benefit).
 There are at least a hundred different ways to value a pension.
-Further investigation can mean a drastic increase or reduction in the pension asset, frequently seen with Final Salary Pensions and with Government and Civil Service pensions such as those that teachers and members of the Armed Forces have.
+Further investigation can mean a drastic increase or reduction in the pension asset, frequently seen with Final Salary Pensions and with Government and Civil Service pensions (such as teachers and armed forces pensions for example).

 - If you wish to push ahead, investigate fully, ideally helped by a specialist IFA or Pension Actuary (your lawyer will be able to recommend someone).

 - Decide how to adjust the settlement in the light of this knowledge.